ADGEfficiency/nem-data/README.md

 data = nemdata.load()['trading-price']
 ```

-At this point, `data` will have the trading price for all regions.
+`data` has the trading price for all regions.

 ## Data